Sxubas/Web-dev-exam-1/README.md

 # Web-dev-exam-1
-Web application for Web Development class (Fall 2018)

-//Insert descripction//
+Web application for Web Development class (Fall 2018), first exam.
+It is a simple visualization of a vega-embed spec with custom data passed by csv.
+It also allows people to share their visualizations with custom data, and rate other visualizations.
+These are some of the main features:

+- CSV parsing to use in vega-embed data
+- Mostly responsive vega visualization (does not use fixed width)
+- Restore spec button.
+Returns the spec to the default spec if no visualization has been chosen to edit or returns to the last selected edited visualization
+- Visualization uploads include name
+- Real time error reporting when parsing spec

 It is made with React for the frontend and Express.js with MongoDB for the backend.
 The React project is located in the `./frontend` folder.
-The final app has been deployed to heroku: http://duozi.herokuapp.com/ for public usage.
+The final app has been deployed to heroku: http://stark-sea-16874.herokuapp.com/ for public usage.

 ## How to run it
 To run this project, you need to have npm or yarn installed.
 In this case, we will detail instructions for npm: